CasperHK/TemplateFiles/README.md

 # TemplateFiles
-A set of template files for Ubuntu user.
+A set of template files for Ubuntu user to create file easily.

 <br/>